HHundredHeardle/Frontend/README.md

 ### 2.1 - Flutter

 Flutter will be used to create the client-side application.
 This allows access to the benefits of using dart, including type safety and aspects of functional programming.
 Flutter also allows for the potential of creating mobile and desktop applications in the future.

-### 2.2 - Vercel

-The web app will be hosted with vercel.

 ## 3 - Features